hojjang98/Archive-Projects/README.md

-# 🗃️ Archive Projects
+# 🗃️ Archived Projects

 This repository contains projects that were discontinued or paused mid-way.
 Although no longer under active development, these projects are kept for future reference or possible continuation.

+⚠️ **Note on Code Quality**
+The code inside these archived projects is often **prototype-level and not fully polished**.
+They reflect experiments, partial implementations, or learning processes rather than production-ready code.
+I chose to preserve them as-is, since they represent valuable learning experiences.

 They may contain:
-- Partial code implementations,
+- Partial code implementations
-- Experimental results,
+- Experimental results
-- Learnings from real-world constraints (e.g., lack of data, hardware limitations).
+- Learnings from real-world constraints (e.g., lack of data, hardware limitations)

 ---